denis-korchagin95/fsmconv/README.md

 OPTIONS
         --print-only
                 Print only the given FSM and exit.

         --format=[native|dot] (native by default)
                 Print the FSM in a given format, where format can be one of 'native', or 'dot'.

         --output=<file>
                 Place the output into <file>.

+        --unite-initials
+                Unite multiple initial states of the given FSM to the single state in output FSM.
 ```

 ## Example